andyh24130/CYOA/success.md

-## You fired your friend sadly.
-However, your companies became very successful and you became the richest person in the world.
+## You fired your friend, sadly.
+However, both of your companies became very successful and you became the RICHEST PERSON IN THE WORLD!!!

 [Congratulations!!!](./home.md)